kiba/Writings/for_science/chp24_reckoning.md

 An old woman walked back and forth, anxious in her movement.
 Nagai Juri was a long time member of the assembly and one of the oldest living crewmember, having saw society changed radically before her eyes for the last eighty years or so.
 Change wasn't some strange thing to her.

 But that hostel host!
-She once vacationed at her hotel!
+She once vacationed at her business place!
 That young woman, an immortal?
 She couldn't believe her ears and her eyes!

 The alleged Kobayashi nonetheless spellbounded the assembly.

 The worst thing was that she was already a believer in her story.
 Everything was too complicated and self-consistent to be the work of an insane personality or an enormously elaborate hoax.

 More so, what she said, alleged that the committee did, do more to stroke paranoia than anything else.
 They twisted the words of dissenters and promoted conspiracies about themselves to discredit it in the eyes of the public.
 Stories and ideas were crafted slowly over time to create blindspots in the public.

 The door opened, members of the assembly flooded in.

-They were old.
+Many of them were middle age or older.
 Their skins wrinkled, hairs thinned and gray.

 She wondered if there are immortals disguised as old men and women.